mirzask/cardi/content/Cardiac CT/CT Read Keyboard and Mouse Shortcuts.md

   - CT
   - scct
 ---
+- Home position in all views: Right click → `Reset`
 - Scrolling
 	- Left-click and move up/down to scroll through the image
 	- Wheel click and move up/down to zoom in/out